 I cannot make my output open access because of IP or security reasons.
 What do I do?

 HEFCE allow exceptions for outputs that can't meet their open access eligibility requirements if it is unlawful or it would present a security risk.
 Contact OAEnquiries@sheffield.ac.uk for further assistance.

 |Monitoring OA compliance||

 The OA Monitor module in myPublications is designed to help departments and faculties manage engagement and compliance with the REF Open Access policy.
 However, it can only check compliance against our own repository, and there are other circumstances in which outputs can be compliant (e.g. if it is available elsewhere or is Gold open access).
 It is therefore important that departments do not use myPublications alone as an indicator of OA compliance, and instead consider all potentially strong outputs.
 We will manually check each submitted output for open access compliance as part of our REF preparations.

 Guidance on how to use OA Monitor is available on the myPublications support site.
 OA Monitor is available only to users with departmental administrator access.
 If you need access, please email firstname.lastname@example.org.

 |Exceptions to the policy||

-In certain circumstances, an output can be submitted to the REF even though it does not comply with the REF Open Access Policy.
-See the further guidance on the exceptions and how to apply them.
+In certain circumstances, an output can be submitted to the REF even though it does not comply with the open access policy.
+A fuller description of the exceptions is available on our website:

 Help and support